yitaozh/yitaozh.github.io/source/_posts/3316-Find-Maximum-Removals-From-Source-String.md

     }

     int dfs(int idx1, int idx2, set<int>& targets) {
-        // all pattern matched, no more deletion if (idx2 == pattern_.size()) {
+        // all pattern matched, all deletions afterwards can be applied if (idx2 == pattern_.size()) {
             auto it = targets.lower_bound(idx1);
             return distance(it, targets.end());
         }
-        // we cannot match the pattern, return INT_MIN as a sign of failure if (idx1 == source_.size()) {
+        // we cannot match the pattern, return -n as a sign of failure if (idx1 == source_.size()) {
             return -targets.size();
         }